 Rosemary 100 seeds

 Rosemary (Rosmarinus officinalis) is a shrubby evergreen herb with fragrant, needle like leaves and purple flowers, native to the Mediterranean region.
 Rosemary can be grown succesfully in any type of soil.
-The plants need only very little maintenance.
+These herbs need only very little maintenance.
 Used in many gardens as a decorative plant and has got many culinary and medicinal uses.
 Rosemary is one of our most popular perennial herb together with sage.

 The flowers attract wildlife.
 Rosemary is great with roast lamb, chicken and a great herb in tomato soup too.